camfort/fortran-src/joss/paper.md

 ## Pretty printing, reprinting, and rewriting

-A commonly required feature of language tools is to generate source code.
+A common feature of language tools is to generate source code.
 We thus provide pretty printing features to generate textual source code from the internal AST (`Language.Fortran.PrettyPrint`).

-Furthermore, fortran-src provides a diff-like patching feature for (unparsed) Fortran source code that accounts for the fixed form style, handling the fixed form lexing of lines, and comments in its application of patches (`Language.Fortran.Rewriter`).
-This aids in the development of refactoring tools.
+Furthermore, fortran-src provides a diff-like patching feature for (unparsed) Fortran source code that accounts for the fixed-form style, handling the fixed-form lexing of lines, and comments in its application of patches (`Language.Fortran.Rewriter`).
+This aids development of refactoring tools.

 # Work building on fortran-src